Gallery-of-Kaeon/Kaeon-FUSION/README.md

 When a Kaeon FUSION script begins, the language itself has no functionality save for a command called "use".
-The use command takes the names of plugin modules for the interpreter called "interfaces" and dynamically integrates them at runtime, thus its paradigm could most accurately be described as "purely reflective".
+The use command takes the names of plugin modules for the interpreter called "interfaces" and dynamically integrates them at runtime, thus its primary paradigm could most accurately be described as "purely reflective".

 Let us elaborate a little more on this point.
 When we say that the language has "no functionality",